Devin Vassell NBA Preview vs. the Trail Blazers

-Devin Vassell and the San Antonio Spurs match up versus the Portland Trail Blazers at 10:00 PM ET on Thursday.
+Devin Vassell plus his San Antonio Spurs teammates face off versus the Portland Trail Blazers at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.